 Result: You pay them, they do nothing, and you are in more debt than when you started.

-How to avoid this scam- Untold numbers of look-alike websites have popped up to try to convince consumers into parting with their money.
-Some sound like a government agency, or even part of a non-profit consumer organization.
-Most ask for an upfront fee to help you deal with your mortgage company, creditors or the government (services you could easily do yourself for free), and almost all leave you in more debt than when you started.
+How to avoid this scam: There are many look-alike websites that have been created to try to convince consumers into parting with their money.
+Some may sound like a government agency, or even part of a non-profit consumer organization.
+Most will ask for an upfront fee to help you deal with your mortgage company, creditors or the government (services you could easily do yourself for free), and almost all leave you in more debt than when you started.

 Don’t pay upfront fees to a company or organization you are not familiar with.
 Check with the Better Business Bureau or the Department of Business and Professional Regulation to get information on their history and track record.